The Ultimate Guide To Understanding Your Ideal Customer & Creating Your Buyer Persona

 In an established business, you can think back over the time you’ve been in business and identify your ideal customers.
 Ask yourself these questions:

-• Who spends the most money at my business?
+• Who spends the most money on my business?

 • Who is easy to do business with?